+- Build confidence working as an ensemble.

-- · Develop performance skills and techniques. - · Build confidence. - $\cdot$ Working in groups and on your own. - · Create music industry products using music technology
+- · Working in groups and on your own.

+- \cdot Create music industry products using music technology.

 This Tech Award complements the learning in GCSE programmes by broadening experience and skills participation in different types of musical techniques for different musical styles.
 It is a great stepping-stone into further vocational or academic study in the music sector.